 We anticipate that service fees from the processing and storage of umbilical cord blood stem cells will continue to comprise a substantial majority of our revenue in the future and, therefore, our future success depends on the successful and continued market acceptance of this service.
-Broad use and acceptance of our service requires marketing expenditures and education and awareness of consumers and medical practitioners, and the time and expense required to accomplish such education and awareness of our services and its potential benefits could adversely affect market acceptance.
+Broad use and acceptance of our service requires that we incur marketing expenditures and devote time in connection with education and awareness of consumers and medical practitioners.
+Additionally, negative publicity regarding the uses of stem cells, including negative results in clinical trials for efficacy regarding the uses of stem cells could adversely affect market acceptance.
 Successful commercialization of our services will also require that we satisfactorily address the needs of various medical practitioners that constitute a target market to reach consumers of our services and to address potential resistance to recommendations for our services.
 If we are unable to continue to gain market acceptance of our services, we will not be able to generate sufficient revenue to remain profitable.